en0chC/Real-Time-ASL-Alphabet-Recognition/README.md

 QuAM_report.ipynb - Jupyter notebook containing the D3 model training report.

-CNN_model file - Contains the saved CNN model that is loaded and used by QuAM_app.py.
+CNN_Model Google Drive Link.md  - Contains the Google Drive link of the saved CNN model that is loaded and used by QuAM_app.py.

 labels_ohe.csv - CSV file containing the one hot encoded class labels of all the images in the images_dataset_grayscale file with no NaNs.